Last Updated on

 So how do you gain traction for your product or service?
 I am going to assume from the outset here that your offering has some relevant value to consumers.

 find some customers, communicate with them, build a relationship and convert them …and then do it all over again.

 Stop thinking about it and take action, start with small steps.

 Break it into four steps…define your potential customers, communicate with them, build up a relationship and ask them to buy.

-find some customers.
-A customer is defined as someone who is most likely to buy your product.
-It can be the people walking on your street or people of a certain age or sex.
-You just need to get out a piece of paper and write down a small list of realistic targets.
+A customer is defined as someone who is most likely to buy your product, they are not necessarily someone you have previously done business with, rather they are a demographic that would find your product or service relevant to themselves or their family.
+They can be the people walking on your street or people of a certain age or sex.
+You just need to get out a piece of paper and focus on a small list of realistic targets.
 Identify what groups have the most use for and ability to buy your products?

 Now if you are building a website or posting to social media you have a message that people will engage your customers.